Beloved monarch butterflies now listed as endangered - NewsBreak

 Beloved monarch butterflies now listed as endangered

-The monarch butterfly fluttered a step closer to extinction Thursday, as scientists put the iconic orange-and-black insect on the endangered list because of its fast-dwindling numbers.
+WASHINGTON (AP) — The monarch butterfly fluttered a step closer to extinction Thursday, as scientists put the iconic orange-and-black insect on the endangered list because of its fast dwindling numbers.

 “It’s just a devastating decline,” said Stuart Pimm, an ecologist at Duke University who was not involved in the new listing.
 “This is one of the most recognizable butterflies in the world.”